Rockcafe3in1/android-OSSExample1/README.md

 # android-OSSExample1
-This is sample to access Open Storage Service on Aliyun Cloud. https://oss.console.aliyun.com
+This is a sample android project with trying to visite Open Storage Service in Aliyun Cloud. https://oss.console.aliyun.com

+# What does android-OSSExample1 do?
+* Fetch the simple picture from OSS
+* Catch picture stream and save in Byte array